 Director of Marketing Insights, Bush Brothers & Company

 Clinical Director of School Services, Cherokee Health Systems

 CEO, Harmony Family Center

 Board Consultant and Acting CFO Parker Business Consulting & Accounting, Knoxville, TN

 Julie joined the board in 2014.
 After over a decade of pharmaceutical sales experience, Julie is now staying at home and enjoying dedicating her spare time to several non-profit boards and community causes.
 Julie was drawn to Harmony Family Center because both she and her brother were adopted.
-She lives in Maryville with her husband, John, and her two children.
-She received her master’s in Business Administration from the University of Tennessee and her Bachelor of Science in Accounting from Tennessee Tech University.
+She lives in Maryville with her husband, John, and their two children.
+She received her Master’s in Business Administration from the University of Tennessee and her Bachelor of Science in Accounting from Tennessee Tech University.